mrhide-de/sol_luna/README.md

 * ...

-moon phase calculation by John Conway
+moonphase calculation by John Conway

 more at [mrhide.de/nerd](https://mrhide.de/nerd)